eliransu/vibepass-desktop/landing-llm-brief.md

-## Landing Page Creator LLM — Brief for VibePass
+## Landing Page Creator LLM — Brief for cloudpass.dev

 Goal
-Create a single‑screen product landing page for VibePass that communicates a self‑hosted, enterprise‑grade password manager alternative to 1Password.
+Create a single‑screen product landing page for cloudpass.dev that communicates a self‑hosted, enterprise‑grade password manager alternative to 1Password.
 The page should feel modern, clean, and fast, with a dark/light theme preview.
 Support both LTR and RTL layouts.

 Audience
 - AWS teams who want complete control over their password management infrastructure